 A small, drive-in campground would be developed that includes between four and six rustic, no-frills sites that could accommodate up to 30-foot-long RVs as well as other vehicles.
+Encourage any expanded future need for RV camping to occur in Gustavus by private enterprise or local government that could better provide for enhanced services such as hookups.
 The area could include picnic tables, fire pits, and tent sites.
-No utilities would be provided except a limited-service, small RV pump-out station and a nearby vermiculture composting toilet (that also serves pavilion and parking area users).
+No utilities would be provided except a limitedservice, small RV pump-out station and a nearby vermiculture composting toilet (that also serves pavilion and parking area users).
+Use quiet hours to manage visitor-created noise to reduce its impacts on other visitors.
 A cost-recovery fee and/or a reservation system may be applicable.
-The campground would be located southwest of the expanded parking area within easy walking distance of the composting toilet, but offset with some vegetated buffers to enhance the camping experience.
-This area would be separated from existing walk-in campsites and the final Forest Trail route.
+The campground would be located southwest of the expanded parking area within easy walking distance of the composting toilet, but offset with some vegetated buffers to reduce impacts to walkin campsites and the final Forest Trail route, and enhance the rustic experience.
 Up to 18,000 square feet of forest would be cleared, with an expanded gravel pad and pavement installed for an entrance road, drop-off and pump station pull-outs, and sites that can accommodate up to 30-foot-long RVs.
 [EA]

 Up to two public use huts (~260 square feet each) would be developed as a rustic, no-frills option for low-cost lodging in the frontcountry and a dry and warm option for outgoing and incoming kayakers.
-The huts would be connected to the existing campground group sites with a buffer separation, and the area would retain naturalized forest surrounds by minimizing the building pad clearing zone.
-A multiple-party use model with 12 bunks, a wood stove, plywood counters for cooking with a camp stove, and common rustic table/booth seating for gathering would be considered.
+The huts would be connected to the existing campground group sites, have a minimal building pad clearing zone, and be surrounded by natural forest that buffers nearby campers.
+Consider as a multiple-party use concept with 12 bunks, a wood stove, plywood counters for cooking using personal gear, and a rustic table/booth for gathering.
 Visitors would be required to carry in water.
 No utilities would be provided, but a bear-proof, vermiculture leach system for gray water disposal (cleaning dishes) would be incorporated.
 Use of the public use huts could include fees and reservations.
 [EA]

-Relocate campers' storage shed in closer proximity to campground.
+Relocate campers' storage shed function into a visitor facility near the dock.
 [CTA]